projectcalico/calico/maintenance/troubleshoot/troubleshoot-ebpf.md

   ```
   git clone https://github.com/projectcalico/felix.git
   ```
-* Check out the tag matching hte release that you are using; for example:
+* Check out the tag matching the release that you are using; for example:
   ```
   git checkout v3.16.1
   ```